JustinBeaudry/javascript-es6-styleguide/README.md

   - constructor
     - private properties
     - public properties
+  - static get/set functions (keep get/set together for same property, with the get before the set, even if one is private and the other is public)
   - get/set functions (keep get/set together for same property, with the get before the set, even if one is private and the other is public)
+  - static private funtions
   - private functions
+  - static public functions
   - public functions

 *Why?*: Grouping functions and properties based on type and private/public makes a file extremely easy to browse through and improves maintainability.